Written by: Greg Ellifritz

 – On any traumatic amputation

-The military uses the CAT Tourniquet, SOF-T Tourniquet, and TK-4 Tourniquet.
-Of these, I like the SOF-T (especially the SOF-T Wide) the best.
-Be cautious when purchasing CATs and SOFT-Ts online.
+The military primarily uses the CAT Tourniquet and the SOF-T Tourniquet.
+Be cautious when purchasing CATs online.
 There are lots of counterfeits.
 Your tourniquet should cost you around $30.
 If you find one on eBay for $12.99 it’s probably fake.

 Also learn how to improvise a tourniquet using a triangular bandage and a windlass.
 Don’t use a shoestring or zip ties.
-Make sure your improvised tourniquet is 1-2″ wide for optimal effectiveness and to reduce the chance of injury to your patient.
-Watch this short video by my late friend Paul Gomez about making a simple improvised tourniquet using a keyring and caribiner.
+Make sure your improvised tourniquet is one to two inches wide for optimal effectiveness and to reduce the chance of injury to your patient.
+Watch this short video by my late friend Paul Gomez about making a simple improvised tourniquet using a keyring and carabiner.

 4) Use a hemostatic agent.
 What if the bleeding is from a location where a tourniquet can’t be placed?
 If the wound is on the shoulder, the neck, or the groin, you may not be able to use a tourniquet.
 In that case, you will need a hemostatic agent.
 These are basically chemical blood stoppers.
 There have been several generations of them over the years, but the current crop stops bleeding well and does not produce the extreme heat that earlier varieties did.